Multipartite Entanglement Distribution in Quantum Networks using Subgraph Complementations: Detailed comparison to prior work

-Our approach utilizes $(n-1)$ EPR pairs, $O(\overline{k}n)$ bits of classical communication (CC), and a maximum of $n-1$ qubits at the central node, all of which improve on prior work \cite{meignant_markham_grosshans_2019,fischer2021distributing,avis_rozpedek_wehner_2023}.
+Our approach utilizes $(n-1)$ EPR pairs, $O(\overline{k}n)$ bits of classical communication (CC), and a maximum of $n-1$ qubits at the central node, all of which improve on prior work \cite{meignant_markham_grosshans_2019,fischer2021distributing,avis_rozpedek_wehner_2023,cuquet2012growth}.
 Our approach requires one time step to distribute an arbitrary graph state, if we follow early work to implement our cost model \cite{meignant_markham_grosshans_2019,browne2011computational}, which make the assumption that local gates at multiple nodes and the same Clifford operations on a single central node commute, so all the operations can be performed in one time step.
 We instead assume a gate-based model of computation, which implies $T(G,\mathcal{SC}_{sys})$ number of time steps is required.
-Other work \cite{avis_rozpedek_wehner_2023} utilizes an approach with a central network node that takes $O(n)$ time steps if local operations are free and $O(|E|) = O(n^2)$ time steps if not (accounting for local gates) to build a graph state corresponding to a dense graph.
+Other work \cite{avis_rozpedek_wehner_2023,cuquet2012growth} utilizes an approach with a central network node that takes $O(n)$ time steps if local operations are free and $O(|E|) = O(n^2)$ time steps if not (accounting for local gates) to build a graph state corresponding to a dense graph.
 In the presence of memory decoherence, local operations are not free.
-The fidelity of the state is directly dependent on the number of time steps required.
-Our approach may also utilize $O(n^2)$ number of gates and time steps to distribute certain dense graph states but not for most of the common classes since $T(G,\mathcal{SC}_{sys}) = O(n)$ even for several classes of dense graphs.
+The fidelity of the state directly depends on the number of time steps required.
+Our approach also utilizes $O(n^2)$ number of gates and time steps to distribute certain dense graph states.
+However, many common graph states, e.g., GHZ states, utilize a number of gates and time steps that is $O(n)$ since $T(G,\mathcal{SC}_{sys}) = O(n)$ for those graph states.
 This presents a quadratic improvement in the number of time steps, gates required, and potential fidelity of the state in the presence of noise.
+Table \ref{cost} includes the various costs of different classes of graphs.